 New Jersey is one of the few states that has a temporary disability insurance (TDI) program (also sometimes called short-term disability).
 The state program is funded through salary deductions from employees and contributions by employers.
 Eligible employees can get temporary disability benefits through the state-run program or an employer's approved private short-term disability insurance plan.

 New Jersey's TDI program covers disabilities (including pregnancy) that are not work-related.
-Injuries or illnesses suffered on the job are generally handled through the state's workers' compensation program (although an employee may be eligible for TDI coverage if workers' comp benefits are denied or stop).
+Injuries or illnesses suffered on the job are generally handled through New Jersey's workers' compensation program (although an employee might be eligible for TDI coverage if workers' comp benefits are denied or stopped).

 New Jersey uses a quarterly base year to determine if you're eligible for TDI benefits.
 The state divides the year into calendar quarters:

 The base year for TDI benefits in New Jersey refers to the first four of the last five completed calendar quarters before you file a claim.
 For instance, if you file a short-term disability or TDI claim in April, your base year would be January through December (all four quarters) of the prior year.
 And if you file a claim this November, your base year would be July of last year through June of this year.

 During the four quarters that make up your base year, to be eligible for TDI in New Jersey, you must have: